yabellini/docs.carpentries.org/topic_folders/instructor_development/mentoring_groups.md

 - Respond promptly to emails from your Mentees.
 - Follow up with Mentees who miss meetings.
 - Be respectful of Mentees.
 Provide a safe space for questions and mistakes.
-- Report Mentee attendance and progress to mentoring coordinator.
+- Report Mentee attendance and progress to Mentoring Co-Chair(s).

 ##### Time commitment